timescale/docs/timescaledb/how-to-guides/data-retention/troubleshooting.md

 ## Dropping chunks times out
 When you drop a chunk, it requires an exclusive lock.
-If a chunk is being written to, you cannot drop the chunk at the same time.
+If a chunk is being If a chunk is being accessed by another session, you cannot drop the chunk at the same time.
 If a drop chunk operation can't get the lock on the chunk, then it times out and the process fails.
 To resolve this problem, check what is locking the chunk.
 In some cases, this could be caused by a continuous aggregate or other process accessing the